19hours/sg-statutes/Acts/Income Tax Act.md

 [37/2002]

-(12A) Every order made under subsection (12) still in force on 1 April 2020, that exempts from tax any income received in Singapore by —
+(12A) Every order made under subsection (12) still in force on 1 January 2026, that exempts from tax any income received in Singapore by —

 (a) the trustee of a real estate investment trust; or